 How Much to Buy?

 Think about your personal circumstances: Is yours the sole income in your household?
 Are there other expenses, such as college tuition, that may arise in the future?
 Don’t forget to include potential medical and funeral costs.
 Above everything, you want to be sure your family does not get stuck with bills, debts or expenses that they cannot afford.
-Depending on your needs, you may want to consider buying supplementary coverage beyond what Insurance Benefits Team offers.
+Depending on your needs, you may want to consider buying supplementary coverage beyond what IBT Consulting offers.

 Why Purchase Now?